AtaGowani/dotfiles/README.md

 These are my dotfiles.
-Put up here for me to have a unified experience on my different devices and for anyone who is looking for neat customization options to improve you terminal experience.
+Put up here for me to have a unified experience on my different devices and for anyone who is looking for neat customization options to improve their terminal experience.

 ## Made for...
 `Mac OSX High Sierra` although it should work on most Macs.